Repairing Bonded Leather

 How Do I Preserve My Bonded Leather Sofa?

-We understand that many consumers aren’t aware of the disadvantages of bonded leather products.
+We understand that many consumers aren’t aware of the disadvantages of bonded leather products or peeling faux leather.
 Fortunately, we can help you maintain the bonded leather products that you already own

 Some ways to preserve your bonded leather sofa include: